eslint/eslint/docs/src/rules/constructor-super.md

 ## When Not To Use It

 If you don't want to be notified about invalid/missing `super()` callings in constructors, you can safely disable this rule.

-## Version

-This rule was introduced in ESLint 0.24.0.

-## Version

-This rule was introduced in ESLint 0.24.0.